dcordero/Tealium-ios-library/README.md

 ![](../../wiki/images/iOSc_XCodeProjectGeneral.png)

-####4.
-Import and Init
+####4o.
+Import and Init Objective-C
-4a.
+4o1.
 Import the library into your project's .pch file into the following block:

 ```objective-c
 #ifdef __OBJC__